dchicchon/q5xts/README.md

 # q5.ts

 ## Summary

 This project is an TypeScript implementation of the [q5xjs project](https://github.com/LingDong-/q5xjs).

+## Installation
+Insert npm installation docs here

 ## Docs

 Refer to the original documention here: https://q5xjs.netlify.app/ or the original github repo.

-## Demo
+## Sandbox

-insert demo information here
+You can view the sandbox environment here: https://dchicchon.github.io/q5xts/

 ## Todo

 - deploy as npm package
 - deploy static website for usage